releng-tool/releng-tool/Documentation/annex-a.rst

-annex a - quick reference
+ANNEX A - Quick reference
 =========================

 A quick reference document listing available options to developers building a releng-tool project.
 Consult the :doc:`developer's guide <developer-guide>` for more detailed information.

-configuration options
+Configuration options
 ---------------------

 Options which are read by releng-tool from a project's configuration script: